omegaengine/omegaengine/readme.txt

-The OmegaGame uses the .NET Framework 2.0 (with a C# 4.0 compiler).
-The recommended IDE is Microsoft Visual Studio 2010.
-The OmegaGame uses the .NET Framework 2.0 (with a C# 4.0 compiler).
-The recommended IDE is Microsoft Visual Studio 2010.
+The OmegaEngine uses the .NET Framework 2.0 (with a C# 4.0 compiler).
+The recommended IDE is Microsoft Visual Studio 2010 or 2012.
 To compile the included shader code the DirectX SDK (http://msdn.microsoft.com/directx/) needs to be installed.
 The setup is build using Inno Setup 5.4.1 or newer (http://files.jrsoftware.org/ispack/isdl.htm).